Ascension (John Coltrane album): Music

-Structurally, Ascension is organized around a succession of modes which serve as starting points for the musicians.
+Structurally, Ascension is organized around a succession of modes that serve as starting points for the musicians.
 Ekkehard Jost identified three modes: B♭ Aeolian, D Phrygian, and F Phrygian, while David Such added a fourth, G♭ Lydian.
 Changes of mode were signalled by Coltrane, Hubbard, and Tyner.
-The melodic germ of Ascension is a short motif which resembles the main theme of A Love Supremes "Acknowledgment" section; however, this motif is secondary in importance to the presence of descending lines which serve to define and articulate the modes.
+The melodic germ of Ascension is a short motif that resembles the main theme of A Love Supremes "Acknowledgment" section; however, this motif is secondary in importance to the presence of descending lines that serve to define and articulate the modes.
 Jost noted that, in contrast with Free Jazz, "the central idea is not to produce a network of interwoven independent melodic lines, but dense sound complexes."
 He explained: "a large number of rhythmically independent lines are set against one another by seven wind instruments, with the resultant overlappings.
 This superimposition produces rapidly moving sound-fields whose rhythmic differentiation is provided as a rule by the rhythm section, rather than coming from within.
 When seven independent melodic-rhythmic lines coincide, the relationships between them lose clarity, fusing into a field of sound enlivened by irregular accentuations."
-Jost summarized this as follows: "A new type of group improvisation emerges in which melodic-motivic evolution gives way to the moulding of a total sound... the macro-structures of the total sound are more important than the micro-structure of the parts."
+Jost summarized this as follows: "A new type of group improvisation emerges in which melodic-motivic evolution gives way to the moulding of a total sound.… the macro-structures of the total sound are more important than the micro-structure of the parts."
 Similarly, Such wrote: "The overall texture in the collectively improvised sections of Ascension is extremely dense.
 As a result, the listener has difficulty separating the individual lines of the seven improvisers.
 In comparison, the three lead soloists in Coleman's Free Jazz remain distinguishable."
 Shepp's comments are in agreement: "The emphasis was on textures rather than the making of an organizational entity.
 There was unity, but it was a unity of sounds and textures rather than like an ABA approach.
-You can hear... a reaching for sound and an exploration of the possibilities of sound."
+You can hear...a reaching for sound and an exploration of the possibilities of sound."
 Ben Ratliff called Ascension "the first major piece of work from the jazz avant-garde to valorize the idea not only of sheer volume but of texture in jazz-group interaction", and noted that "immediately thereafter, the idea of texture would become very basic to experimental jazz."

-With regard to the solo sections, Jost also differentiated between players like Tchicai who tended to organize their solos motivically, as opposed to "sound" players like Sanders and Shepp, who tended to use extended techniques in an expressive way.
-According to Jost, Coltrane's solo is a synthesis of the two approaches: "Into a context that is melodic-motivic, all possibilities of tone coloration are incorporated, partly as a constructive device - when they serve as a means of formal articulation - and partly to provide for emotional intensification".
+With regard to the solo sections, Jost also differentiated between players like Tchicai, who tended to organize their solos motivically, as opposed to "sound" players like Sanders and Shepp, who tended to use extended techniques in an expressive way.
+According to Jost, Coltrane's solo is a synthesis of the two approaches: "Into a context that is melodic-motivic, all possibilities of tone coloration are incorporated, partly as a constructive device—when they serve as a means of formal articulation—and partly to provide for emotional intensification".